Sydney’s International Towers commissioned works from Bula’Bula Arts Aboriginal Corporation

 Dilly bags were historically used by Aboriginal people to gather food, carry tools, babies, and receptacles for various cultural purposes but today have a more decorative purpose.
 The artists from the Ramingining community craft their work to convey the region’s ritual and spiritual significance.

-International Towers’ philosophy of sustainability, across all aspects of Tower Two and Towers Three, comes to life with the display, which is illuminated with sustainable LED lighting.
+International Towers’ philosophy of sustainability, across all aspects of Tower Two and Towers Three, came to life with the display, which is illuminated with sustainable LED lighting.
 The artists, who hail from all clan families and language groups in the area, used natural materials- Pandanas leaf from the Screw Palm being the essential material.
 The Pandanas leaf is dried and dyed using pigments from the surrounding country, compounded and applied by the artists using ancient knowledge and techniques.

 “By creating awareness of Yolngu identity, we are also promoting enterprise – a hallmark of International Towers – as Bula’Bula Arts is an Aboriginal owned and governed, and not-for-profit organisation,” Mr Byrne said.